Know Your Rights: Trans People and the Law

 The legal landscape for LGBTQ people is constantly evolving.
 The following are answers to frequently asked questions related to employment, housing, public spaces, schools, name changes, gender markers and more.

-This section was updated on March 29, 2022.
+The dropdown section was updated on March 29, 2022.
 Please do not consider this webpage to be legal advice.

 Can an employer discriminate against me because of my sexual orientation or gender identity